jgthms/marksheet/_posts/2015-08-05-css-animations.md

 An animation's **fill mode** defines what happens _before_ the animation starts and _after_ it ends.

-When you define **keyframes** you define **CSS rules** to be applied at different step of the animation.
+When you define **keyframes** you define **CSS rules** to be applied at different steps of the animation.
 Now, these CSS rules can _clash_ with the ones _already applied_ on the elements being animated.

 The fill mode allows to tell the browser if the _animation's styles_ should **also** be applied **outside of the animation**.